quanlee003/RAG-Discord-Bot/README.md

 # RAG Discord Bot

+⚠️ **Important Notice – API Deprecated**
+The original chatbot was built using Cohere's older Embed + Rerank + Chat endpoints.
+As of 2025, this API version is no longer supported, so **the bot currently does not function**.
+A future update will migrate the system to a new provider (OpenAI / Groq / Cohere v3 / Ollama) to restore functionality.

+---
 A Retrieval-Augmented Generation (RAG) powered Discord chatbot that retrieves lecture content from local documents and generates accurate responses inside Discord, minimizing hallucinations by grounding answers in stored knowledge.

 ---